 A couple of years ago, Google acquired the startup Behavio.
 One of the selling points behind Behavio was how it used behavior data from Phones to better understand human behavior.
 It’s likely that Google acquired the company Zipdash back in 2004 to learn about real-time traffic data.

-The patent tells us that current approaches to determine indoor locations of mobile devices are based on interior scans of wireless access points.
-Theses scans could be used to build a database that can model an indoor space by determining locations of the access points and their corresponding signal strengths at those locations.
+The patent tells us that current approaches to determine indoor spaces using mobile devices are based on interior scans of wireless access points.
+These scans could be used to build a database that can model an indoor space by determining locations of the access points and their corresponding signal strengths at those locations.
 To create a database like this, an indoor wireless location provider would have to conduct site surveys at selected locations.

 An undertaking like this could require surveying tens of thousands of buildings and floors to determine the location of the wireless access points.
-And this database could might become stale and inaccurate overtime due to location changes in the access points after the surveys are complete.
+And this database could become stale and inaccurate over time due to location changes in the access points after the surveys are complete.

 The approach behind the patent is the following method.

-(2) Receiving inertial navigation signals (sensor signals from accelerometers, etc.) from a set of mobile devices moving through that indoor space and
+(2) Receiving inertial navigation signals (sensor signals from accelerometers, etc.) from a set of mobile devices moving through those indoor spaces and

 This is how large indoor spaces such as shopping malls transit stations, airports, and similar indoor places may be mapped by looking at sensor data and wireless access signals from those devices.

 Invented by: Faen Zhang, Edward Y. Chang, Yongqiang Huang, Shuchang Zhou